javascript-tutorial/en.javascript.info/1-js/11-async/07-microtask-queue/article.md

 ## Unhandled rejection

-Remember "unhandled rejection" event from the chapter <info:promise-error-handling>?
+Remember `unhandledrejection` event from the chapter <info:promise-error-handling>?

 Now we can see exactly how JavaScript finds out that there was an unhandled rejection